top of page

 Old design of the blockage page

-Below is a feedback chart detailing the number times participants mentioned the same constructive comments regarding the redesign.
+Below is a feedback chart detailing the number of times participants mentioned the same constructive comments regarding the redesign.

 User testing feedback graph